History of Vietnam: Đổi Mới and contemporary era (1986–present)

-However, Vietnam also faces disputes, mostly with Cambodia over their shared border, and especially with China, over the South China Sea.
+However, Vietnam also became a country facing disputes, mostly with Cambodia over their shared border, and especially with China, over the South China Sea.
 In 2016, President Barack Obama became the 3rd U.S. Head of State to visit Vietnam.
 His historic visit helped to normalize relations with Vietnam.
-This improvement of U.S-Vietnam relations was further increased by the lifting of a lethal arms embargo, allowing the Vietnamese government to buy lethal weapons and modernize its military.
+This improvement of U.S.-Vietnam relations was further increased by the lifting of a lethal arms embargo, allowing the Vietnamese government to buy lethal weapons and modernize its military.

+On 27–28 February 2019, the 2019 North Korea–United States Hanoi Summit was held between North Korean supreme leader Kim Jong Un and U.S. president Donald Trump in Hanoi, Vietnam.

-Vietnam is expected to be a newly industrialized country, and also, a regional power in the future.
-Vietnam is one of Next Eleven countries.
+Vietnam became a country expected to be a newly industrialized country, and a regional power in the future.
+Vietnam became a country named as one of the Next Eleven nations, a term describing eleven economies which could have BRIC-like potential to rival G7 nations.

+In 2021, General Secretary of the Communist Party, Nguyen Phu Trong, was re-elected for his third term in office, meaning he was Vietnam's most powerful leader in decades.

+In 2023, a three-person collective leadership was responsible for governing Vietnam.
+President Vo Van Thuong (since 2023), Prime Minister Pham Minh Chinh (since 2021) and the most powerful leader Nguyễn Phú Trọng (since 2011) as the Communist Party of Vietnam's General Secretary.

+During a visit to Vietnam on 10 September 2023, U.S. President Joe Biden met General Secretary Nguyễn Phú Trọng.
+Following this, the Vietnamese government recognized the relationship between the United States and Vietnam as a "Comprehensive Strategic Partnership", emphasizing the increasing importance of bilateral links between the two countries.